Recreational Fisheries FAQ

 Who takes more fish, commercial or recreational harvesters?

 It depends!
 Some fish are popular recreational target species; others are more valuable to commercial harvesters, and some fish are harvested by both.
 For example, when you order a grouper sandwich at your favorite restaurant in Florida, chances are it's a red grouper caught by a commercial harvester.
-Gag grouper, which reside closer inshore than red grouper, are more readily accessible to recreational anglers.
-Recreational anglers land more than half of gag grouper harvested in Florida.
+Gag grouper are more readily accessible to recreational anglers, who land more than half of gag grouper harvested in Florida.
 Some species, such as snook and red drum, are designated as game fish and are only harvested recreationally.
 Other species, such as baitfish species like Spanish sardine, ladyfish, thread herring, menhaden and ballyhoo, are primarily targeted by commercial harvesters.

 Where can I find recreational fisheries landings?